ajzaff/substrate-mfm-engine/MANUAL.md

 ### Misc. requirements

 * A program manager _should_ provide globally unique IDs to elements (within the context of a physics).
-* SPLAT bindings and rule storage are optional but are required for compiling from SPLAT.

 ### Features